telus/terraform-aws_rds_cluster/README.md

 - `deletion_protection` - Set deletion protection on the instance.
 Defaults to true
 - `monitoring_interval` - The interval, in seconds, between points when Enhanced Monitoring metrics are collected for the DB instance.
 Defaults to 30
 - `performance_insights_enabled` - Specifies whether Performance Insights are enabled.
 Defaults to false.
-- `performance_insights_retention_period` - The amount of time in days to retain Performance Insights data.
-Defaults to 7

 Required: